hassansin/hassansin.github.io/_posts/2017-10-07-request-response-pattern-using-go-channles.md

 ## Request-Response Pattern
 In contrast, in the [request-response](https://en.wikipedia.org/wiki/Request%E2%80%93response) communication the client sends a request and the  receiver processes the request and sends a response back to the client.
 Now this can be implemented in both synchronous and asynchronous way.

 In synchronous way, the client that sends the request and waits until a response is returned from the receiver.
 For example in HTTP protocol the client uses the same connection for sending the request to the server and receiving the response from it.
 In languages like Node.js, the http request-response might seem like as asynchronous communication, but it's because of the v8 event-loop magic.
-Under the hood the request is being carried on over a synchronous channel by the OS.
+Under the hood the request is being carried over synchronously over a TCP connection by the OS.

 On the other hand, we can implement the same pattern over an asynchronous communication channel.
 The client sends a message to the receiver and moves on.
 The receiver processes it and sends back another message to the client some time later.
 So two messages are involved for a single transaction.
 On top of that these messages can happen any time and there is no native support for one message to indicate it is related to another.
 It is the responsibility of the requestor to match the response message with appropriate request.
 More from the EIP: [Asynchronous Request-Response](http://www.enterpriseintegrationpatterns.com/patterns/conversation/RequestResponse.html)